NLnetLabs/ploutos/docs/README.md

 - [Key concepts and general configuration](#key-concepts-and-general-configuration)
 - [Creating specific package types](#creating-specific-package-types)

+## What is Ploutos?

+Ploutos is a GitHub Actions reusable workflow that provides a thin, easy to use, wrapper around parallel invocation of tools such as cross, cargo-deb and cargo-generare-rpm to package and test your Rust application for your chosen combination of package formats, target cpu architectures and operating system flavours.

 ## Why use Ploutos?

 Ploutos simplifies the creation of Debian, RPM and Docker packages for your Rust projects.
 You can call it in your project's workflow, by using [Github's reusable workflow feature](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
 By reusing Ploutus, you can focus on the packaging specifics that matter for your project, instead of duplicating the foundation in every project.

 ## Known issues